-Elk Island National Park may be reached by the Provincial Highway system of Alberta through southern, western, and northern gateways.
+Elk Island National Park may be reached by the provincial highway system of Alberta through southern, western, and northern gateways.
 The southern gateway is situated on Highway No. 16 about midway between Edmonton and Vegreville.
-From this gateway an all-weather road through the park passes the administrative headquarters on Astotin Lake.
+From this gateway on all-weather road through the park passes the administrative headquarters on Astotin Lake.
 The western gateway is reached by a road which connects with Highway No. 15 at a point about six miles east of Fort Saskatchewan.
 The northern gateway is reached by a good road from Lamont, on Highway No. 15, four miles distant.
-The distance from park headquarters to the south gate is less than a mile from the administration buildings.
+The distance from park headquarters to the south gate is nine miles, and to the north gate eight miles.
+The west gate is less than a mile from the administration buildings.
 A hard surfaced highway may be followed from the International Boundary through Edmonton to the park.